Pets can offer many benefits for your overall health. Learn what to consider before bringing one home.

 But what exactly do these risks mean for you, and how can you address them?
 Let’s get into it:

-A cat or dog might occasionally get underfoot, which may pose a tripping hazard, particularly if your balance isn’t as strong as it used to be.
+A cat or dog might occasionally get under your feet or behind your ankles.
+This can be a trip hazard, particularly if your balance isn’t as strong as it used to be.

 There’s also the potential for allergic reactions or the transmission of certain diseases.
 For example, toxoplasmosis can be found in cat litter.
 This is mainly a concern for people with weakened immune systems or pregnant women, according to Healthdirect.